T-Mobile Offers 3% Cash Back for Apple Card - The Mac Observer

 We’re all about giving customers the best value in wireless, and we’re doing it again by offering 3% Daily Cash on Apple Card.
 More options.
 More value.
 And cash back, including on Apple’s newest products.
 It’s just the Un-carrier way.

 T-Mobile has a 50% offer on the new iPhone 11 models, and you can save more money by using your Apple Card to sign up.
+Currently this is only available in physical stores, but T-Mobile says it will add the feature to its app and website in the future.

 Further Reading: